ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 b'              nc-401206  [003] ....
 33610.016625: 0: rcvDebug 0'
 ```

-Wait, what is it?
-I suppose to get something standing for ::1!
-After observing this output, I understood that my problem was not in the if statement, but
+Wait, what is that?
+I suppose to get something that stands for ::1!
+After looking at this output, I understood that my problem was not in the if statement, but
 in `remote_ip[0] = sk->__sk_common.skc_v6_daddr.in6_u.u6_addr8[12];` !
 Check the struct of `__sk_common` in kernel source code:

 ```c